 Maybe it’s just where I’ve been focusing my attention, but 2019 has felt like a lot of good comics, without the introduction of (many) absolute knockouts that feel like potential all-timers (Aug ’19 update: This is what I get for writing my introduction before House of X / Powers of X!).
 As a result, my favorites for the year are a mix of ongoing series continuations and new title launches.

 Likewise, publishers Marvel, DC, Image, Dark Horse, Boom, Dynamite, and Vault are represented with at least one selection below (Image leading the charge with just under half of the picks).

 All of this is of course acknowledging that there are undoubtedly a plethora of great books that I simply haven’t managed to read yet, so if you see some of your favorites missing, I’d love to hear about them!
 In order to help ensure the list captures a larger sample of the year’s best, I’ve also included John Galati’s picks and write-ups for must-reads.

-Until then, below you’ll find our picks for the best of 2019.
+Below you’ll find our picks for the best of 2019!

 Related Reading Orders: